Sarah Thygesen

 Sarah Katrine Thygesen (born 5 November 2003) is a Danish footballer who plays as a midfielder for HB Køge and the Denmark national team.

+Club career

+Thygesen came on as a substitute to score the third goal in a 4–1 victory to win HB Køge their first ever Danish Cup on 16 May 2026.

 International career

 Thygesen has represented Denmark at youth level.
 In 2021 Thygesen made her senior debut for Denmark.